mspnp/iaas-landing-zone-baseline/05-ca-certificates.md

 1. Generate a client-facing, self-signed TLS certificate.

-   > :book: Contoso needs to procure a CA certificate for the web site.
+   > :book: The application team needs to procure a CA certificate for the web site.
 As this is going to be a user-facing site, they purchase an EV cert from their CA. This will be served in front of the Azure Application Gateway.
 They will also procure another one, a standard cert, and the certificate to implement TLS communication among the VMs in the environment.
 The second one is not EV, as it will not be user facing.

    :warning: Do not use the certificate created by this script for your solutions.
 Self-signed certificates are used here for illustration purposes only.
 For your compute infrastructure, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.